stata2r/stata2r.github.io/src/data.table/README.md

 we generally recommend that users avoid native—especially proprietary—data types since they hamper interoperability and reproducibility.
 We'll hence concentrate on common open-source file types below.
 We'll make an exception for `.dta` given our target audience, but we still recommend avoiding it if possible.
+Note that all of the below examples will assume generic datasets.

 ### Read and write .csv